-For two weeks we have been blessed with cold. blustery and otherwise disagreeable weather-intermixed with ice and frost.
-Winter lingers as though reluctant to yield dominion to his more ge nial successor.
+For two weeks we have been blessed with cold, lustery and otherwise disagreeable weather--intermixed with ice and frost.
+Winter lingers as hough reluctant to yield dominion to his more genial successor.
 On Sunday night we heard the rumbling of thunder and saw a few weak flashes of lightning.
 On Tuesday morning a white frost overed the ground; and now, while we write, a cold drizzly rain is falling, with a temperature making over-coats and fires necessary for comfort.
-Though spring is backward, our country friends report well of the grain crops in the ground.

-Wheat promises well, and though the seasons may be a little late, we have no reason to augur other let him "rock" away!
-But we beg he will remem than favorable results in all departments of husbandry.
-Early pench trees are almost in blossom, and we do not think our present cold snap will do to his person. them any injury.
+Though spring is backward, our country friends eport well of the grain crops in the ground Wheat promises well, and though the seasons may be a little late, we have no reason to augur other than favorable results in all departments of husbandry.
+Early peach trees are almost in blossom, and we do not think our present cold snap will do to his person. soon be formed between the two countries. them any injury.

-THE FAIR.
+THE FAIR

-The Ladies of the Baptist Sewing Society held very pretty and pleasant fair in Palmetto Hallon Tuesday and Wednesday evenings, for the sale of fancy and useful articles, to aid them in means to suitably decorate the new Baptist Church.
-We have not heard the amount realized; but, judging from the number of persons present, we should think the sum satisfactory and equal to their exnectation.
-As far as we could judge there seemed which needs to be done, which we beg leave to cal to be full enjoyment in the crowded room for each ne present
+The Ladies of the Baptist Sewing Society held very pretty and pleasant fair in Palmetto Hall on Tuesday and Wednesday evenings, for the sale of aney and useful articles, to aid them in means to suitably decorate the new Baptist Church.
+We have not heard the amount realized; but, judging from the number of persons present, we should think the sum satisfactory and equal to their expectation.
+As far as we could judge there seemed